SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/native-payments.md

 To make an Apple Pay payment attempt, you use `SwedbankPaySDK.PaymentAttemptInstrument.applePay(merchantIdentifier:)`.
-The `merchantIdentifier` should be specified to the Apple Pay Merchant Identifier for your payment (typically your application bundle identifier prefixed with `"merchant."`).
+The `merchantIdentifier` parameter should be specified to the Apple Pay Merchant Identifier for your payment (typically your application bundle identifier prefixed with `"merchant."`).
 Note, that in an upcoming version of the Swedbank Pay iOS Mobile SDK, this value will be automatically grabbed from the payment session.

 ```swift
 // Start Apple Pay payment